linode/docs/docs/applications/containers/troubleshooting-kubernetes/index.md

 Troubleshooting issues with Kubernetes can be complex, and it can be difficult to account for all the possible error conditions you may see.
 This guide will try to equip you with the core tools that can be useful when troubleshooting and will introduce some situations that you may find yourself in.

-If your issue is not covered by this guide, we also recommend researching and posting in the [Linode Community Questions](https://www.linode.com/community/questions/) site, where other Linode users can offer advice.
+If your issue is not covered by this guide, we also recommend researching and posting in the [Linode Community Questions](https://www.linode.com/community/questions/) site and `#linode` on the [Kubernetes Slack Channel](http://slack.k8s.io/), where other Linode users can offer advice.

-In this guide:
+In this guide we will:

 -   [Refer to the most-frequently used commands](#general-troubleshooting-strategies) when troubleshooting a cluster and find out where your Kubernetes logs are stored.
 -   [Review some common issues](#troubleshooting-examples) that can appear on your cluster.

 ## General Troubleshooting Strategies